WinnieDaWoo/Coefficient-of-Resititution-Testing-System/README.md

-#A Coefficient of Restitution Testing System for Baseballs
+# A Coefficient of Restitution Testing System for Baseballs

 This system was designed as part of a one month project CAPSTONE introduction project.

-CAPSTONE project by Adam Woo, Graham Goodwin, and Chloe Desjardins
+by Adam Woo, Dana Wensberg

 ## Mathematical Modeling